mknparreira/gorten/README.md

 # 11. Checkout
 TBD

-# 12. Enhance Resilience in the APIs
+# 12. Enhance Security in the APIs
 TBD

-# 13. Enhance Scalability in the APIs
+# 13. Enhance Resilience in the APIs
 TBD

-# 14. Monitoring
+# 14. Enhance Scalability in the APIs
 TBD

-# 15. Open API Documentation
+# 15. Monitoring
 TBD

+# 16. Open API Documentation
+TBD

-# 16. Future features
+# 17. Future features
 | Feature | Description |
 |---------|-------------|
 | Kubernetes | Implements Kubernetes and their responsibilities: Load Balance, Service Register |